Kukri

 The kukri (/ˈkʊkri/) or khukuri (खुकुरी, /ne/) is a type of knife or short sword with a distinct recurve in its blade that originated in the Indian subcontinent.
 It serves multiple purposes as a melee weapon and also as a regular cutting/chopping tool throughout most of South Asia.
 The kukri, khukri, and kukkri spellings are of Nepali English origin.

 The kukri is the national weapon of Nepal, traditionally serving the role of a basic utility knife for the Nepali-speaking Gurkhas, and consequently is a characteristic weapon of the Nepali Army.

-There are many myths surrounding the kukri since its earliest recorded use in the 7th century—most notably a traditional custom that the blade must draw blood before being sheathed, when its sole purpose is considered as a fighting weapon.

-In addition to its use in combat, the kukri is also used for a variety of other purposes.
-It is used by farmers and laborers for cutting crops and clearing brush, and by hunters for skinning and cleaning game.
-It is also used as a tool for cooking, woodworking, and even as a ceremonial object in some Nepalese religious traditions.
+Since the kukri's earliest recorded use in the 7th century, it has accumulated a number of myths—the most persistent being that the blade must draw blood before it can be sheathed, a belief rooted in the misconception that the kukri exists purely as a weapon of war.
+In reality, the knife's uses extend far beyond combat: Nepalese farmers and laborers rely on it to cut crops and clear brush, hunters use it to skin and dress game, and it doubles as a tool for cooking and woodworking.
+In certain Nepalese religious traditions, it also carries ceremonial significance.